 By ignoring user experience principles, companies fail to capitalize on contemporary opportunities like personalization at scale for new use cases.
 An experienced UX design team can lay a strong technical foundation on which digitization and customer engagement can foster.

-A memorable digital customer experience is the result of a radical design sprint which involves the application of design-thinking methodologies.
+A memorable digital customer experience is the result of a radical design sprint that involves the application of design-thinking methodologies.
 Here, the preliminary goal is to take a step back and consider the entire user journey instead of picking on spot inefficiencies to fix.
 User data is a goldmine of opportunities for companies, and analyzing this can help in developing an experience that is truly personalized and effective.
 From creating bundled service offerings to resolving consumer conflicts, a user-centric approach is crucial towards establishing customer loyalty.

 Consider the virtual private network (VPN) service as an example here.
 VPN access used to be sold as a standalone service by telcos.
 With the shift in usage trends, providers have analyzed user needs to repackage VPN services.
 They are now offered in the form of long-term or short-term bundles, or pay-as-you-use plans where clients are charged as per the bandwidth used.